 Challenges: Renewable intermittency, political policy and capital costs must be considered when designing hybrid microgrids.

-Battery Energy Storage Systems (BESS) are critical for flexibility of microgrids, and battery chemistries are shaping the future of this space.
+Battery Energy Storage Systems (BESS) are critical for the flexibility of microgrids, with ongoing energy storage innovation, and thier battery chemistries, shape the future of this space.

 LFP belongs to the family of lithium-ion technologies known for their high energy density and widespread deployment.
 While LFP is generally considered safer and more stable than other lithium-ion technologies, it still presents integration challenges such as thermal management and spatial requirements due to its relative lower energy density.

-Though Nickel-Hydrogen (Ni-H) batteries have lower energy density than lithium-ion chemistries, it delivers ultra-long lifespan, exceptional temperature tolerance, and extremely low fire risk.
-These attributes make Ni-H₂ particularly compelling for long-duration storage and mission-critical applications where safety and reliability are paramount.
+Though Nickel-Hydrogen (Ni-H) batteries have lower energy density than lithium-ion chemistries, it delivers ultra-long lifespan, exceptional temperature tolerance and extremely low fire risk.
+These attributes make Ni-H₂ particularly compelling for long-duration energy storage and mission-critical applications where safety and reliability are paramount.

 Why it matters: As microgrids increasingly support renewable integration and backup power needs, these chemistries offer diverse options for balancing energy density, safety, and lifecycle performance.